ambling/ambling.github.io/99-about.md

 Hi, I am Ambling Ding.
 Welcome to my blog.

 I am now a Ph.D student at Zhejiang University, China.
 My research interests lie on the broad area of distributed data management, especially on the data analysis techniques based on the Apache Hadoop ecosystem.
-I believe that the ability to handle *really* big data will definitely  enhances every aspect of human civilization and in the end improves daily life of everyone.
+I believe that the ability to handle *really* big data will definitely enhance every aspect of human civilization and in the end improves daily life of everyone.

 Besides the concentration on the backend techniques, I am actually trying to become a full-stack programmer.
 I have tried to build some reactive websites with HTML5, iOS and Android apps based on [Ionic framework](http://ionicframework.com/), as well as desktop clients based on [Electron](http://electron.atom.io/).
 Though not experienced, being able to do has been seen very useful in some circumstances.

 I am going to maintain some useful links, information as well as some of my thoughts that maybe useful to others on this site.
 Hope you like it.

+Refer to my CV ([english](https://docs.google.com/document/d/1QTQhLAgjjntrRMhj9MG1TVFq5OT3suF491dwSfKXQmI/edit?usp=sharing), [chinese](https://docs.google.com/document/d/18bJogYsnF-eKHs-UJfiLB51UzH1W8-Pgc0nGc9zbx5w/edit?usp=sharing)) if you want to know more about me.